-During the 13th C Druze villagers from the Shuf mountains of Lebanon founded three villages in the area: Beit Jan, Zavud and Jermak.
-The last two were deserted during the 18th C (Ottoman period).
+During the 13th century Druze villagers from the Shuf mountains of Lebanon founded three villages in the area: Beit Jan, Zavud and Jermak.
+The last two were deserted during the 18th century (Ottoman period).

 Beit Jan is a large Druze village which is constantly expanding to the mountains around the congested center of the town.
 The maze like town is difficult to navigate (you would get lost inside even if you leave bread-crumbs behind… ).